 How to open .TXT files on Linux

-To open .TXT files on Linux, open with gedit, kate, nano, or vim..
+To open .TXT files on Linux, double-click the file to open with the default text editor like gedit or Kate.

 Step-by-step instructions